 Crystal: Sapphire, antireflective

-Case back: Solid, engraved with a motorcycle helmet
+Back: Solid, engraved with a stylized motorcycle helmet